 - Recreational activities

-In order to qualify for residential care of this kind, veterans must have served at least 90 days in active duty and have been honorably discharged.
+To qualify for residential care of this kind, veterans must have served at least 90 days in active duty and have been honorably discharged.

 Disability Law Group Can Help You Receive All of the Veterans Benefits You Deserve

-As you can see, the world of Veterans Benefits can be confusing and complicated.
+As you can see, the world of Veterans’ Benefits can be confusing and complicated.
 Though there are numerous rewards once you make your way through, it is all too easy to get lost and turned around along the way.
 This is why consulting with a skilled and compassionate veterans’ disability attorney can be invaluable.

 When you come to Disability Law Group, you will be met with the experience to help you win the benefits you deserve and the kindness you deserve to help ease your mind throughout the process.
-You can contact us today through our website, by telephone, or by email.
+You can contact us today through our website, telephone, or email.